Corruption in Sudan: Transport

 Corruption is endemic in the sale of bus tickets.
 After approximately half the tickets for any given bus trip have been sold at the ticket office for the official price, the sale is cut off and the bus conductors then start selling the remaining tickets on the black market for almost double the official price.
 When would-be ticket buyers complain, they are informed that the tickets have been reserved for soldiers, or that the tickets have been reserved in advance by other passengers.

-Moreover, after all the tickets have been sold, either legally or illegally, the conductor and driver load yet more passengers onto the bus, usually under supervision of traffic enforcement who purposefully do not report newly added passengers.
+Moreover, after all the tickets have been sold, either legally or illegally, the conductor and driver load yet more passengers onto the bus, usually under the supervision of traffic enforcement who purposefully do not report newly added passengers.
 These police are therefore participants in this corrupt system.

 In addition, they record a false departure time for the bus, so that the driver can drive faster and make extra trips.
 Also involved in this scheme are police officers at highway checkpoints, who play along with these deceptions.
 This kind of corruption not only cheats customers but endangers them and others, and in case of a bus accident would invalidate any insurance claims.

 Nepotism

-Nepotism and favoritism is a rampant problem.
+Nepotism and favoritism are rampant problems.
 It is common practice for businessmen to pay kickbacks to family members in government positions in exchange for contracts.

 Top leaders of the ruling party control at least 164 companies.
 Among the richest men in Sudan, for example, is one of President Bashir's brothers, who controls the cement industry and is the chief supplier of the Merowe Dam construction firm.
 Two other brothers of Bashir are reportedly majority shareholders of a firm that owns shares of over twenty of the largest subsidiaries.

 Corruption in mine disposal program

-Dismissed employees of the Sudanese Association for Combating Mines (Jasmar), accused its director in November 2014 of stealing large numbers of technical devices borrowed from the UN, of creating shell companies in Ed Daein, East Darfur, and Zalingei, Central Darfur, of forging invoices, and of making off with “vehicles, office furniture, and other equipment” worth about half a million Sudanese pounds.
+Dismissed employees of the Sudanese Association for Combating Mines (Jasmar), accused its director in November 2014 of stealing large numbers of technical devices borrowed from the UN, of creating shell companies in Ed Daein, East Darfur, and Zalingei, Central Darfur, of forging invoices, and of making off with "vehicles, office furniture, and other equipment" worth about half a million Sudanese pounds.
 The director had also allegedly dealt out over 20 Toyota Land Cruisers to individuals who were in no way associated with the mine disposal program, charged one dismissed official, who also said that three major power generators had also gone missing.